-- 1. God promises not to let us be tempted beyond what we can bear.
-When we are tempted He promises also to provide a way out so that we can stand up under it.
-Specific reflections on the personal application of the verse will vary. - 2.
-Of faith, hope, and love, love is the greatest because God is love.
-From God's love for us in Christ Jesus, faith and hope proceed. - 3.
-Paul encourages us to stand firm and let nothing move us and always to give ourselves fully to the work of the Lord because we know that our labor in Him is not in vain.
+- 1. The great resurrection chapter in the Bible is 1 Corinthians 15.
+The false belief Paul addresses here is the opinion that there is no resurrection of the dead.
+To destroy this notion, Paul reveals their conflicted thinking.
+On one hand, they believe Jesus rose from the dead, but on the other, they don't believe we will rise from the dead.
+Paul argues to the logical conclusion that Christ could not have risen if there is no resurrection of the dead.
+But the fact that there are so many witnesses-most of whom are still alive-who could tell you what they saw, heard, felt, and experienced shows that there must be a resurrection for us as well. - 2.
+Paul encourages us to stand firm, let nothing move us, and always give ourselves fully to the work of the Lord because we know that our labor in Him is not in vain.
 Paul's words flow out of the resurrection of our Lord.
 Paul writes, "The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ" (1 Corinthians 15:56-57).
-Empowered by the power of Christ's resurrection we live the new life; the Holy Spirit enables us, working through God's Word. - 4.
-Participants will provide examples of those who in the face of hardship and suffering, reflect the comfort Christ provides through God's Word. - 5.
-Just as the body of Christ died, our bodies will decline and die, unless the Lord comes first.
-Yet all believers also carry the life of Jesus-the eternal hope Jesus provides to all who love and trust in Him. - 6.
+Empowered by Christ's resurrection, we live the new life.
+The Holy Spirit enables us, working through God's Word. - 3.
+Participants will provide examples of those who, in the face of hardship and suffering, reflect the comfort Christ provides through God's Word. - 4.
+Just as the body of Christ died, our bodies will decline and die-unless the Lord comes first.
+Yet all believers also carry the life of Jesus-the eternal hope Jesus provides to all who love and trust in Him.
+Unbelievers see that hope and joy that sustain us through those difficult moments of life, and we have the opportunity to share our faith. - 5.
 Christians enrich others by living in response to-and proclaiming-the Good News of Jesus' life, death, and resurrection for us and for our salvation.
+In our lives, they see God at work, and the Holy Spirit works through our witness to create saving faith in them. - 6.
+God promises to bless His people so that they in turn can use His gifts to be a blessing to others.
+God's indescribable gift is Jesus Christ, His only Son and our Savior.